mhulse/jekyll-boiler/README.md

 That’s it!

-**Note:** The `gh-pages` gem does not support Bower.
-It’s up to you to manually update these front-end dependencies via the command line on your local/development machine.
+**Note:** The `gh-pages` gem does not support Bower; it’s up to you to manually update these front-end dependencies, every once in a while (when appropriate), via the command line on your local/development machine.

 ## Links: